-From 1 July 2021, the maximum amounts you can contribute to your super without paying additional tax are changing:
+From 1 July 2021, there are changes to contribution caps.
+That is, the maximum amounts you can contribute to your super without paying additional tax are changing:

 The new concessional contribution cap will be changing from $25,000 to $27,500.